Samyang Ramen

 Samyang Ramen is an instant noodle brand made by the South Korean company Samyang Foods.
 It was the first instant ramen brand to be sold in South Korea.

 History

-It was launched as South Korea's first ramen product on September 15, 1963.
+It was launched as South Korea's first ramen product on 15 September 1963.
 The creator of the dish was the chairman of the company at the time, Jeong Jung-yun.

 Industrial oil scandal

-On November 3, 1989, an anonymous letter was sent to the South Korean authorities alleging that Samyang ramen was made with industrial oil.
+On 3 November 1989, an anonymous letter was sent to the South Korean authorities alleging that Samyang ramen was made with industrial oil.
 This led to five food representatives, including one from Samyang Foods, being arrested under the Act on Special Measures for the Control of Health Offenses, and Food Sanitation Act.

-On November 6, 1989, the Ministry of Health, Social Affairs, and Health ruled that ramen was safe for human consumption, and all detained representatives were released.
+On 6 November 1989, the Ministry of Health, Social Affairs, and Health ruled that ramen was safe for human consumption, and all detained representatives were released.
 However, the company's public reputation was left greatly damaged.

-Trivia

-The company claims their noodles are 50 m (164 ft) long.
+In November 2025, Samyang resumed production of Samyang Ramen as Samyang 1963, after the company had experienced unprecedented growth due to the popularity of Buldak Ramen.